 You MUST always correlate your clinical findings to your radiographic findings.
 You cannot rely on one without the other.

 An endodontic lesion can only be associated with a tooth that does NOT respond to cold.
 So, if this lesion is around teeth #30 and 31, then my cold test is going to be SUPER important in my diagnosis.
-Since tooth #31 responds normal to cold, then I KNOW that tooth 31 has NOTHING to do with that lesion.
+Since tooth #31 responds normally to cold, I KNEW that tooth 31 had NOTHING to do with that lesion.

 When I told my patient this, I couldn’t get over the look on his face.
 He was totally confused.
 He couldn’t understand why my treatment plan was so different from his dentist’s.
 I took a minute to explain to him my reasoning and logic based on my findings.
 From there, he totally understood and thanked me for wanting to save his tooth.